Program Information

 Am I eligible for this Fellowship Program?

-• Be a citizen and resident of Kenya, Tanzania, Uganda, or Ethiopia.
+• Citizenship: Citizen and resident of Kenya, Tanzania, Uganda, or Ethiopia.

-• Be eligible to receive a US J-1 visa, as far as you know.
+• Visa Eligibility: You should be eligible to receive a US J-1 visa.
 (Visit the US Department of State website for information about J-1 visas.)

-• Have at least two or more years of professional work experience.
+• Work Experience: Minimum of two years of professional work experience.

-• Be able to travel to the US for the duration of the five-week Fellowship Program.
-(Please see the program dates below.)
+• Travel: Ability to travel to the US for the five-week program duration.

 A group of 13 people are in a conference room with a woman at the front giving a presentation.